 Warden and Penne were always championing others.
 The following is from @paulineporter16 – note both Warden and Penne were busy Tweeters 🙂

-The friends I’ve made through Warden and Penne are as dear to me as any I have ever made.
-As you look down upon us from heaven Alice, know that you are so very much loved, that you are missed every single day, and that you will never be forgotten.
-Penne, wherever you are, come back to us, come back to Coco, he misses his best friend so, so much.
-Our hearts were broken into innumerable pieces that fateful day last year.
+As you look down upon us from heaven Alice, know that you remain forever much loved, that you are missed every single day, and that you will never be forgotten.
+Penne, wherever you are, come back to us; come back to Coco, he misses his best friend so, so much.
+Our hearts broke into innumerable pieces that fateful day last year.
 Time may have elapsed, but the grief and loss has not.

 To see some videos taken of Penne, go to:

 - Penne singing along with leaf blower – https://youtu.be/-Z3G7JOkBac

 - Penne climbing around breakfast tree – https://youtu.be/YTgG4wS9knU

 Mordecaia aka Mort aka “Boo” of Ohio passed away February 22, 2013 from a spleen tumor.
 She was happy too the end, never showing any signs of illness.
 Mort rescued her parronts when she flew into their garage on 2006.
 She then proceeded to fly into a nearby tree, chase out the neighbor’s cat and fly to safety on the back screen door.
 Showing her spunky spirit, she clamped on to daddy’s hand when he went to get her safe.
 Her original owners were never found and she decided to adopt us as her new parronts.